dav1dli/aca-azp-agent/README.md

 #### Azure Cloud
 The agent image is pre–installed with `az` cli.
 Authentication comes from Service Connection configured in Azure DevOps.
 Task `AzureCLI@2` provides context for running `az` commands.

-#### Kubernetes: kubectl and helm
-The test pipeline shows how to perform actions on a Kubernetes/AKS cluster from a pipeline.
-Azure pipeline provides tasks for installing kubernetes tools.
-Command `az aks get-credentials` configures kubeconfig, variable `KUBECONFIG` is supported by both `kubectl` and `helm`.

 #### Container images builds
 The image DOES NOT include any tools for building container images.
 Instead, use methods like kaniko build.
-It starts a pod, pass it the build context (sources, Dockerfile, parameter where to push the built image, image tags) and pushes an image to a container registry.
-Follow its lifecycle to see what's the build status.
+It starts a pod, passes it the build context (sources, Dockerfile, parameter where to push the built image, image tags) and pushes an image to a container registry.

 #### Terraform
 Terraform can be supported similarly to k8s commands use case: Azure pipelines provides `TerraformInstaller@0` task.
 Terraform Azure provider respects following variables: